-It takes time to build a network, it doesn’t appear overnight.
-You might like to read our article about building a network if you’re not sure how to do it.
+It takes time to build a network so it doesn’t appear overnight.
+You might like to read our article 10 Steps for Caregivers to Build a Strong and Effective Network if you’re not sure how to do it.

 This time of the year is a great time to tell them exactly how important they are to you.

 A thank you will cement your relationship and may make the difference in how appreciated they feel so that they will continue to support you whenever needed in the future.

 We get so caught up in the hustle and bustle of the day that, though we think about how special the people in your network are to your caregiving life, we don’t always say it out loud.

 During this season of Thanksgiving, you might want to take the opportunity to express your thanks to these special people.

 You probably already have thoughts about how you would like to say thanks to your loved ones, but just in case you need some inspiration, here are some tips about new ways to give your gratitude!

 - Write a note.
 You can always get a special occasion card that will say thanks for you but add a personal note telling them about special things that they do for you that touches your heart or just gets you through some days.
 Everyone would love to receive a personal, handwritten message that shows how much you care.